wawer77/even/README.md

     - Navbar: highlight My Balances tab, when on page: balance/id

 ## Known issues suspended for now:
-- gem sass is deprecated, therefore need for sassc and rails-sassc
+- gem sass is deprecated, therefore need for sassc and rails-sassc?

 ## Description
 App for managing debts between users.
 Every user has a dashboard with balances list - every with another user/ Every change made to the balance must be accepted.

 ## For future development
 - Relocation of debts (eg. A owes 5 to B, B 5 to C, C 5 to A => debts are cancelled).
-- Groups sharing one debt: model groups with users; automatically assigned even values - modifiable
+- Groups sharing one debt: model groups with users; automatically assigned even values

 ## Features:
-- admin dashboard - administrate gem
+- admin dashboard?
 - users index?
 - users have private dashboard with balance list
 - users have official profile to be viewed by others

-- each balance can be changed by a user adding or removing to/from it
 - each change having 2 status columns: for user A and B
   - A sends a debt to B - A: sent, B:pending
   - B accepts: accepted-both and added to balance (+ or -)
   - B rejects: rejected
 - Button to make the balance 0
-- changes moved to history

 ## Models:
-- users - Devise; seen as balancers - 2 for each balance
-- balance

 ## UI:

 ## Refactor TODOS:

 ## To figure out:
-- Any gem for accounts/balance
-- Gem for searching users
-- Gem for keeping history of posts - every change?

-- Any gem for friends?

 ## Ruby/Rails version:
 2.5.1/5.2.1